The Outsiders (American band): Later records

 After Mert Madsen left the Outsiders to get married, two other ex-Starfires, Walter Nims and Richard D'Amato, plus Richie D'Angelo on drums joined the band.
 Other session players were brought in to beef up the band's recordings, among them drummer Hal Blaine and bassist Carol Kaye of the Wrecking Crew; also, some recordings were produced by Richard Delvy, who had worked with Sonny and Cher.
 Joe Kelley (no relation to Chet Kelley), lead guitarist for the Shadows of Knight, made a guest appearance on the 1967 single "Gotta Leave Us Alone".

 Capitol gave tentative approval for a fourth album, which was to have been named after this single, Leave Us Alone.
 However, the project was abandoned midway through, in favor of a faux live album called Happening Live! where crowd noises plus song and band member introductions by Sonny Geraci were dubbed onto stripped-down studio renditions of older recordings, along with some recordings by the new line-up.
 Not long thereafter, the group disbanded.

 The Outsiders were one of the early white American soul-influenced bands.
-The band's "Lonely Man" was bootlegged by a small British label and released in the UK, miscredited to Northern Soul band the Detroit Shakers and retitled "Help Me Find My Way".
-The sound they first created, combining Mersey Rock & Motown, can be felt in the later hits of the Buckinghams and Chicago.
+The band's "Lonely Man" was bootlegged by a small British label and released in the UK, miscredited to Northern soul band the Detroit Shakers and retitled "Help Me Find My Way".
+The sound they first created, combining Mersey rock and Motown, can be felt in the later hits of the Buckinghams and Chicago.
 Jim Guercio, who would manage both of these Chicago groups, had toured with the Outsiders as a musician on the Gene Pitney Caravan.